Revisiting Laing

 Islington London 2015

 'Insanity - a perfectly rational adjustment to an insane world', a R. D. Laing quote from Rebecca Greenslade who brought together the reading group.
-5 meetings in as many months made for an intriguing space for the differing ways of reading all our psychotic symptoms via Laing's writing.
+5 meetings in as many months made for an intriguing space for differing ways of reading all our psychotic symptoms via Laing's writing.

 To look back we can ask where did all the asylums go?

 Thus not just in the world of psychiatry but in the greater context of the neoliberal social order, the politics of Laing's writing have a great deal of relevance across the social spectrum today.
-Reading Laing now feels like a process of refamiliarisation, revisiting the 'Laingian family' all over again in a new century that has stolen up on us.
+Reading Laing now feels like a process of refamiliarisation, revisiting the tribulations of the 'Laingian family' all over again in a new century that has stolen up on us.

 I Remember a Time 2 page extract from the Hermeneutic Circular October 2015.